aequitas/concourse-http-api-resource/README.md

 ### Interpolation

-All options support interpolation of variables by using [Python string formatting](https://docs.python.org/3.5/library/stdtypes.html#str.format)
+All options support interpolation of variables by using [Python string formatting](https://docs.python.org/3.5/library/stdtypes.html#str.format).

 In short it means variables can be used by using single curly brackets (instead of double for Concourse interpolation).
 Eg: `Build nr. {BUILD_NAME} passed.`

 Build metadata (BUILD_NAME, BUILD_JOB_NAME, BUILD_PIPELINE_NAME and BUILD_ID) are available as well as the merged `source`/`params` objects.
 Interpolation will happen after merging the two objects.

+Be aware that options containing interpolation variables need to be enclosed in double quotes `"`.

 See Hipchat below for usage example.